 How to Add a Column to an Existing Table in SQL Using the ALTER TABLE ADD Statement

-SQL Server databases are widely used in various industries to store, manage and manipulate large amounts of data.
-As the data grows, it becomes necessary to continuously maintain the database and optimize its performance.
-Adding new columns to the existing tables is a common task in this regard.
+SQL Server databases are widely used in various industries to store, manage, and manipulate large amounts of data.
+As the amounts of data grow, it becomes necessary to continuously maintain databases and optimize their performance.
+Adding new columns to the existing tables is a common task.
+In SQL Server, this task can be done using the ALTER TABLE command.

-Whether it's to store additional information or to improve data indexing and query processes, the ALTER TABLE command in SQL Server provides a straightforward and efficient way to accomplish this task.
-In this article, we'll explore the syntax and usage of the ALTER TABLE command in SQL Server, along with some best practices and considerations to keep in mind when adding columns to your database tables.
+In this article, we'll explore the syntax and usage of this command in SQL Server, along with some best practices and considerations to keep in mind when adding columns to your database tables.

 ALTER TABLE syntax

-The basic syntax of the ALTER TABLE command used to add a new column to the existing database table is below:
+The basic syntax of the ALTER TABLE command used to add a new column to an existing database table is below:

 ALTER TABLE table_name